 Consistency at the Top

-Tennis has a relatively small pool of elite players who dominate the top rankings.
-This makes high-level matches more predictable than in many team sports.
+Tennis has a relatively small group of elite players who consistently compete for the biggest titles, making top-level matches easier to analyse than many team sports.

 -